 J.O.
 Spice Company is a family-owned manufacturer of crab and seafood seasonings.
 At their start in 1945, the original husband-and-wife team commercialized recipes that were handed down through generations.

-This white paper explains why the hygienic design of product inspection equipment is critical.
-It explores the key benefits of investing in such equipment by highlighting the areas which will help manufacturers to ensure the safety of food, beverage and pharmaceutical products.
+This white paper explains why the hygienic design of product inspection equipment is critical, the key benefits of investing in such equipment, and how it helps ensure food safety.

 This white paper explores common filling problems, shows applications and methods of controlling filling processes, and provides calculations showing savings checkweighers can achieve.

 This white paper takes a thorough look at HACCP and HARPC and details their similarities and differences.
 It also explains key steps food companies must take to transition from HACCP to HARPC.

 Metal detection and x-ray systems specifically designed for pumped products in addition to checkweighers and vision equipment ensure perfect packaging and labeling every time.

 Food safety and quality is paramount.
 Because of this, La Provence Bakery needed new inspection equipment to maximize final product quality after installing a new cookie line in 2016.

 Oakshire Mushroom Farm needed new metal detectors to accommodate rising demand.
 This case study explains the selection process and how the technoloy improved food safety and final product quality.

 X36 Optimizes Detection Sensitivity in Bulk Flow Products While Maximizing Productivity